 Noticias – News

-Governor Greg Abbott today announced that Arlington, having completed the multi-step certification process, has been designated as a Music Friendly Community by the Texas Music Office (TMO).
-The Music Friendly Community program seeks to foster music business economic development in Texas cities and communities.
+Governor Greg Abbott today announced that the City of Wimberley, having completed the multi-step certification process, has been designated as a Music Friendly Community by the Texas Music Office (TMO).
+The Music Friendly Community program seeks to foster music business-related economic development in Texas cities and communities.

 Governor Greg Abbott today announced that the Texas Task Force on Concert Safety has released their final report which includes recommendations and strategies to ensure the safety of concertgoers in the Lone Star State.
 Governor Abbott launched the task force on November 10 in response to the tragedy at Astroworld Festival in Houston that killed 10 concertgoers and injured over 300.
 The task force is led by Texas Music Office Director Brendon Anthony and consists of safety experts, law enforcement, fire fighters, state agencies, music industry leaders, and others.
 The task force held several meetings and one-on-one discussions to analyze concert safety and develop ways to enhance security at live music events in Texas.